 It is important to notice that the most significant portion of subscription revenue is still based on the print newspaper.
 However, as the competition with digital formats has increased, NYTimes is also emphasizing its digital-only subscription.

 NYTimes advertising revenue model

-The New York Times had the largest market share in 2017 in print advertising revenue among national newspapers (compared to USA Today, The Wall Street Journal and The Times, as reported by MediaRadar). an independent agency that measures advertising sales volume and estimates advertising revenue.
+The New York Times had the largest market share in 2021 in print advertising revenue among national newspapers (compared to USA Today, The Wall Street Journal, and The Times, as reported by MediaRadar). an independent agency that measures advertising sales volume and estimates advertising revenue.

 Classified and Other Advertising

-Classified advertising includes line ads sold in the major categories of real estate, help wanted, automotive and other.
-In print,
+Classified advertising includes line ads sold in the major categories of real estate, help wanted, automotive, and others.

 Classified advertising comprises three major types: real estate, help wanted, and automotive.
 Those pay on a per-line basis.
 While on the web or mobile platforms the pay is on per listing base, which can be mixed as an add-on to the print ad.